OceanGlidersCommunity/Oxygen_SOP/_sources/sections/oxygen_introduction.md

 :::{figure-md} ARODFT
 <img src="/images/ARODFTSensor.jpg" alt="AROD-FT sensor" class="bg-primary mb-1" width="400px">

-AROD-FT sensor mounted on a SeaExplorer glider (credit: ALSEAMAR) \label{fig:ARODFT}
+AROD-FT sensor mounted on a SeaExplorer glider (credit: ALSEAMAR)
 :::

 The DO concentration is calculated from the {cite}`Uchida2010` equation with 9 calibration coefficients.